 An application to register an existing well (form GWS-12) may be submitted for residential wells constructed and put to use prior to May 8, 1972 and continued to be used for those historical purposes established prior to May 8, 1972.
 A field inspection by a Colorado Division of Water Resources staff member may be required.
 Please contact the appropriate Division Office for the area where the well is located to request a field inspection.

 If your well location is inside of Water Divisions 1 (South Platte River Basin) or 2 (Arkansas River Basin) you must also complete Form No. GWS-12A, Statement of Historical Use, and submit it with this Form No. GWS-12.
 If your well location is inside Water Divisions 3 (Rio Grande River Basin), 4 (Gunnison River Basin), 5 (Colorado River Basin), 6 (Yampa/White River Basins) or 7 (San Juan/Dolores River Basins), the existence and use of the well must be verified by field inspection prior to submitting this form.
+A Division of Water Resources staff member will complete the Field Inspection Form/Report (GWS-13a) if an inspection is conducted.
 To request an inspection, contact the appropriate Division Office.
 Please note that Water Divisions 3 – 7 may also require the completion of the supporting Form No. GWS-12A.

 Information concerning related costs for permitting can be found here.

-For further information, please call the Ground Water Information Desk from 9am-4pm M-F at (303) 866-3587 or submit your question via our online form to AskDWR.
+For further information, please call the Ground Water Information Desk from 9am-4pm Monday through Friday at (303) 866-3587 or submit your question via our online form to AskDWR.